-We may not replicate the success of BlackRock or Kelso.
+We may not replicate the success of BlackRock Kelso Capital Advisors LLC.

-We are not managed by either BlackRock or Kelso.
-Our investment strategies differ from those of BlackRock, Kelso or their respective affiliates.
-We can provide no assurance that we will replicate the historical or future performance of BlackRock's or Kelso's investments and our investment returns may be substantially lower than the returns achieved by those firms.
-As a BDC, we are subject to certain investment restrictions that do not apply to BlackRock or Kelso.
-In addition, recent market conditions and the current stage of the economic cycle present significant challenges to us that have not been present in the past.
-Accordingly, we can offer no assurance that the Advisor will be able to continue to implement our investment objective with the same degree of success as it has in the past or that shares of our common stock will trade at or above the current level.
+As of the consummation of the Transaction we will no longer be managed by Blackrock Kelso Capital Advisors LLC.
+We can provide no assurance that we will replicate our historical performance when we were managed by BlackRock Kelso Capital Advisors LLC and our investment returns may be substantially lower than our returns when we were managed by BlackRock Kelso Capital Advisors LLC.
+Accordingly, we can offer no assurance that the Advisor will be able to implement our investment objective with the same degree of success as BlackRock Kelso Capital Advisors LLC had in the past or that shares of our common stock will trade at or above the current level.